 Do you want it to be solemn?
 Do you want it to be lighter, perhaps even humorous?
 Or do you want a balance of both?

 To help decide ask yourself; what would your loved one have wanted?
 Be guided by your answer.
-There are no 'right' or 'wrong' ways.
+There are no "right" or "wrong" ways.
 This a decision for yourself, the family and friends.
 A life contains joy as well as sorrow and laughing through tears can be a real reflection of that.

 Go through your collection of material selecting what gives an accurate portrayal.
 You won't be able to include everything but what you do choose, you'll want to resonate with the 'truth' of the person.
-Put your choices of material in the order you want them come when you write the eulogy. |

 It might look this: